sb7297/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+Both `.forEach` and `.map` take a callback function which is executed once for each element of the array.
+The difference is that `.map` automatically creates and returns a new array made from the return values of the callback executed on each element of the array, where `.forEach` does nothing with the callback's return value and returns nothing.

 2. Explain the difference between a callback and a higher order function.

 A callback is a function that is passed in as an argument to another function.